GJunges1/Parallel-TCP-Christian-Algorithm-in-C/README.md

 # TCP-Christian-Algorithm-in-C
 This project was implemented as an activity of a Distributed Systems discipline (UTFPR).

-It is a Christian's Algorithm implementation for clock syncronization between a common machine and a reference machine.
+It is a Christian's Algorithm implementation for clock syncronization between a client and a server machine.